danilobarion1986/danilobarion1986.github.io/_posts/2019-05-31-ruby-pills-enums-options.markdown

 Ruby does not have native support to `enum` (as a core module/class or keyword).
 Many coming from other programming languages may miss this feature (myself included, as I came from C#).

-It doesn't want to say that you cannot represent an enum with Ruby, and by many ways (like we all like!)
+It doesn't want to say that you cannot represent an enum with Ruby in many ways (like we all like!)

-In this Ruby Pill I'll cover 3 ways to define enum's in your Ruby code!
+In this Ruby Pill, I'll cover 3 ways to define enum's in your Ruby code!

 ## 1º - A Simple Module